boazvetter/althawk/README.md

 # Althawk
-Althawk is a social-minded cryptocurrency analysis project.
+Althawk is a sentiment-aware cryptocurrency social analysis project.
 First, both fundamental and technical data specific to certain 'alt' coins is harvested and stored in a database.
 Various natural language processing and machine learning techniques are then applied to the aggregated data to gather insights and/or predictions.
 The result will be deployed and presented to the end-user.

 ## Getting Started